 You are including a general proposal in this introductory email, but you also want to include a very specific call to action.

 I always recommend that your call to action be a request to send them your media kit and a proposal to review.
-I don’t include my media kit in that first email I send and I’ll tell you why.
+I don’t include my media kit in that first email I send.
 Around 80% of the time that I send these types of emails, I get a reply that says they’d love to see my media kit, but they don’t mention the proposal.
+By sending them together after getting their attention, it increases my conversion rate.

 5. How to Price